thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Filesystem.desc.md

 - `element.appendChild()`
 - `element.removeChild()`

-However, when a JavaScript program runs outside a web browser with Node.js, it's only concerned with operating system tasks using functions like the following.
+However, when a JavaScript program runs outside a web browser with Node.js, it's not concerned with any browser related tasks and has no access to the above functions.
+Instead, it's only concerned with operating system tasks and, instead, has access to the following functions.

 - `fs.readFile()`
 - `fs.writeFile()`